 Release Notes: A memory leak on documents with a Catalog without a Pages entry was fixed.
 A check was added to ensure that a Catalog is a dictionary before using it.
 A crash in links without action in pdftohtml was fixed.

-MOSIX is a cluster operating system targeted for distributed computing on Linux clusters, multi-clusters, clouds, and clusters with many accelerator devices.
+MOSIX is a cluster operating system targeted for distributed computing on Linux clusters and multi-cluster private clouds.

 Release Notes: The package "data_extension::data_extension_view" was refactored.
 An error in the "category::category_algorithms" was fixed.
 An error in the "jquery" package was fixed.
 An error in the "category::category_access" was fixed.
 An error in the "category::category_view" was fixed.
 The macro "select_category_from_tree" was added.
 The function "CachedMultyFS->get_template" was added.
 The package "permit::group_view" was improved.
 Goup and permit managers were improved.
 Numerous bugfixes and improvements were made.